OSCNWeb/oscn-news/_posts/2017-10-02-supreme-court-justice-joseph-watt-to-retire.md

 system: false
 category:
   - supreme
-title: Supreme Court Justice Joseph Watt to Retire
+title: Supreme Court Justice Joseph Watt to Retire December 31st
 ---
 OKLAHOMA CITY – Governor Mary Fallin today received and accepted a letter from Oklahoma Supreme Court Justice Joseph Watt stating his intention to retire at the end of this year.